titilda/appunti/Foundations of Artificial Intelligence/index.md

 ### 7.2 Binary Constraints & Constraint Graphs

-**Binary Constrainsts**
+**Binary Constraints**

 - We will consider binary constraints involving two variables.
-- Highed-order constraints involving three or more variables can be trasformed in a CSP with binary constraints through binarization.
+- Higher-order constraints involving three or more variables can be transformed in a CSP with binary constraints through binarization.

-**Constraint Grphs**
+**Constraint Graphs**

 - CSPs with binary constraints are represented using a constraint graph in which nodes are variables and arcs represent constraints.
 - The graph structure can speed up search.